Can I eat jam during pregnancy?

 It is better to avoid tarts with too many caloric custards, and prefer those with fresh fruit fillings that provide more nutrients and fiber.
 You can also prepare light tarts with shortcrust pastry and diet jams.

 The ideal would be to consume the jam tart as a snack, not as a dessert after a full meal, so as not to weigh down digestion too much.
-It is also better to avoid it late at night, because sugars could disturb sleep.
+It is also better to avoid it late at night, because the sugars could disturb sleep.

 Back to top